 During the examination, each exam room is assigned an observer who takes records in real time focusing on the process of the examination.
 Direct feedback is given to the examiners after exam sessions in order to ensure consistency, objectivity, and fairness.

 The rating scales for the clinical examination are weighted to achieve 25% allocations to each of the four domains covered in the examination.
 Points awarded to examinees are determined as a function of the ratings assigned and the weight of the question.
 Psychometric analyses are performed after each testing cycle.

 Exam results are presented in a pass/fail format which is based on minimum performance criteria.
 If an examinee is unsuccessful on the examination, he or she will be provided with feedback outlining their level of success on the four main domains of the examination.
 Examinees must re-take the entire examination in order to pass, and will not have the ability to be re-tested on individual sections.
 Reliability, validity and objectivity are assessed by an independent psychometric examination consulting company.

 Release of Clinical Examination Results

 Clinical Examination results will be emailed to all examinees within a two month period.
 Official results letters will be mailed within a three month period.
-For first time Diplomates, this mailing will also include an ABO lapel pin, educational toolkit information, and ABO certificate.
+For first time Diplomates, this mailing will also include an ABO lapel pin, ABO Educational Toolkit information and an ABO certificate.

 The Board Certified Orthodontist’s information will appear on the ABO website in the Orthodontist Locator directory within three weeks of receipt of email notification.